Skip to main content

 How It Affects Monthly Payments

 The low introductory rate means smaller payments in the early years-often lower than a 30-year fixed mortgage.
-This can help you save money upfront or qualify for a bigger loan.
+This may lower initial monthly payments compared to some fixed-rate loans; however, loan qualification depends on lender underwriting standards and borrower financial profile.

 The trade-off is what happens after the fixed period.
 Your new rate is based on an index (such as SOFR) plus a lender-set margin.
 If market rates rise, your monthly payment can increase, sometimes noticeably, because the remaining balance is spread over fewer years.
 Rate caps help limit how much the payment can jump, but changes can still impact your budget.